 Poll Your Congregation

 To take it a step further, ask your congregation how they use social media and what content they find most helpful.
-Conversely, ask them what posts they find to be the most off-putting or useless.
+Conversely, ask them what social media posts they find to be the most off-putting or useless.
 Get a sense of what they want to see and how that can be incorporated into the church's brand.

 Leverage online tools to poll church members.
 You can glean a lot of information from some basic questions, like what social media platforms they use the most, how often they use them, and what they use them for.